maryamfadhillah/soft-delete-extra/README.md

 - Automatically fills:
   - `is_deleted` → mark row as deleted (1 = deleted, 0 = active).
   - `deleted_by` → stores the user ID who deleted the record.
-- Still keeps `deleted_at` for compatibility with Laravel's query builder and Eloquent methods.
 - Can be reused across multiple models using a single trait.

 ---